-1 Project Name Homeowner Rehabilitation Assistance Target Area Jonesboro Goals Supported AFH: Develop a Community Revitalization Strategy AFH: Increase Accessibility for the Disabled Create Attractive Neighborhood- Livability Needs Addressed AFH: Location and Type of Affordable Housing Funding CDBG: \$40,000 Description Homeowner Rehabilitation Assistance for qualified homeowner- occupied properties for minor and major home repairs.
+1 Project Name Homeowner Rehabilitation Assistance Target Area Jonesboro Goals Supported AFH: Develop a Community Revitalization Strategy AFH: Increase Accessibility for the Disabled Create Attractive Neighborhood- Livability Needs Addressed AFH: Location and Type of Affordable Housing Funding CDBG: \$39,906 (\$40,000-\$94 HUD error) occupied properties for minor and major home re replacements, and or installations plumbing, sew code, windows, foundation and many more.
+It ma Homeowner Rehabilitation Assistance for qualified homeowner- occupied properties for minor and major home repairs.
 Repair, replacements, and or installations plumbing, sewer, roof, electric up to code, windows, foundation and many more.
 It may include energy efficiency improvements and sewer connection.
-Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities Approximately 4-6 projects will be completed for qualified LMI applicants.
+Target Date 6/30/2021 and type of families applicants.
+Most grant Approximately 4-6 projects will be completed for qualified LMI applicants.
 Most grant recipients are elderly with fix incomes below the 50 percent HUD income limits.
-Location DescriptionCitywide projects based on LMI applicants i throughout the city limits of Jonesboro.
-Citywide projects based on LMI applicants in various locations throughout the city limits of Jonesboro.
+Location Description Citywide projects based on LMI applicants in various locations throughout the city limits of Jonesboro.
 Planned Activities CDBG funds will cover the cost of Rehab projects that may be comprised in replacement, repair, and installation of roof; windows, plumbing, electrical, air and heat units, sewer lines, and it may include sewer connection.
-2 Project Name Homeownership Assistance Target AreaJonesboroGoals SupportedAFH: Increase Acceptability of Housing ChoiceNeeds AddressedAFH: Availability of Affordable Units in a RangeFundingCDBG: \$14,000 Jonesboro AFH: Increase Acceptability of Housing Choice AFH: Availability of Affordable Units in a Range CDBG: \$14,000 Description Homeownership Assistance program provides qualified first-time homebuyers a \$3,500 grant for down payment and closing cost assistance.
+2 Project Name Homeownership Assistance Target Area Jonesboro Goals Supported AFH: Increase Acceptability of Housing Choice AFH: Increase Acceptability of Housing Choice Needs Addressed AFH: Availability of Affordable Units in a Range AFH: Availability of Affordable Units in a Range Funding CDBG: \$14,000 Description Homeownership Assistance program provides qualified first-time homebuyers a \$3,500 grant for down payment and closing cost assistance.
 Most applicants are within the 80 percent of HUD income limits.
 Target Date 6/30/2021